DanielSank/observed/README.txt

-observed allows you to to sign up methods to "observe" when other methods
+observed allows you to to sign up functions or methods to "observe" other functions or methods:
-run:

 from observed import event